dtonhofer/prolog_notes/notes_on_the_caret_used_in_bagof_goals.md

 get_open_set(Set) :- setof([X,Y],search(P,R,X,Y),Set).
 ```

-## Hats outside of setof/3 or bagof/3
+## Carets outside of setof/3 or bagof/3

 This is accepted and could be given a meaning, but Prolog will be looking for procedure `^/2` on call and say that _"^/2 can only appear as the 2nd argument of setof/3 and bagof/3"_.
 Okay.